KHALILL2/BATU-Timetable/README.md

-# BATU | IT Timetable
+# BATU IT Timetable 📅

-## 📚 About This Project

-Hey there!
-This is our web programming course project - a complete timetable management system for BATU IT students.
+## Hey! 👋

+So this is our Web Programming project.
+We're Khalil and Mohammed, 2nd year IT students at BATU, and we built this website to help students (including ourselves lol) check our class schedules without having to dig through WhatsApp groups or ask the group admin every time.

+**Who made this:**
+- Khalil Muhammad - 2nd Year IT
-**Made by:** Team NEXUS - Khalil Muhammad & Mohammed Ali (2nd Year IT Students)
+- Mohammed Ali - 2nd Year IT

-**Course:** Web Programming
+**What it's for:** Web Programming Course Project
+**When:** Fall 2025/2026
-**University:** Borg El Arab Technological University (BATU)
+**Where:** Borg El Arab Technological University (BATU), Alexandria, Egypt
-**Semester:** Fall 2025/2026
-**Live Site:** [Will add GitHub Pages link here]

-### About BATU 🏛️
+### Quick Info About BATU 🏛️
-**Borg El Arab Technological University** was established in **2022** under Law No. 72 of 2019, which created technological universities in Egypt to provide applied/technical education aligned with labor market needs.

-- 📍 **Location:** Universities District, New Borg El Arab, Alexandria Governorate, Egypt
-- 🏗️ **Campus Size:** 42,000 square meters
-- 🎓 **Facilities:** Educational buildings, modern labs & workshops, library, admin buildings, student facilities
-- 🎯 **Mission:** Combining practical hands-on training with theoretical knowledge for real-world tech careers
+Our university started in 2022 (yeah, it's pretty new!).
+It's one of those technological universities that focus more on practical stuff rather than just theory.
+We're in Borg El Arab, Alexandria - the campus is huge (42,000 square meters!) with modern labs, workshops, and everything we need.

+The whole idea is to get us ready for actual jobs in tech, not just memorize textbooks.
+That's why we get to do projects like this one!

 ---